jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

     # use a specific IAM user: like ecruser using the access key and secret
     aws configure
     aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin your_aws_account_id.dkr.ecr.us-west-2.amazonaws.com
-    # The following command should fails
+    # The following command should fail
     docker pull <accountID>.dkr.ecr.us-west-2.amazonaws.com/jbcodeforce/autonomous-car-ride
     # with error like
-    # denied: User: arn:aws:iam::403993201276:user/ecruser is not authorized to perform: ecr:BatchGetImage on resource:
+    # denied: User: arn:aws:iam::403993201276:user/ecruser is not authorized to perform: ecr:BatchGetImage on resource...
     ```

-1. Be sure to have one ECR repository policy to authorize the `ecruser` user to pull image.
-This may be done in the ECR AWS console, repositories view, and add permissions
+1. Be sure to have one ECR repository policy to authorize the `ecruser` user to pull the expected image.
+This may be done in the ECR AWS console, repositories view, and add permissions to one of the repository:

     ```json
     {